 An interesting report published by the National Center on Addiction and Substance Abuse at Columbia University concluded that the majority of people in addiction treatment don’t receive nearly enough care.
-Some of the reasons cited were because the treatment centers were led by non-medical professionals, and the credentials and experience for offering a full-range of evidence-based services was seriously lacking.
+Some of the reasons cited were because the treatment centers were led by non-medical professionals, and the credentials and experience for offering a full range of evidence-based services were seriously lacking.

 If more addicts received comprehensive care, the relapse rates would be lower.
 In addition to exceptional care during treatment, facilities need to recognize the importance of continued treatment.
 Day 30 should not be “the end.”
 It should be the start of a new life, and the treatment center should put together a comprehensive aftercare plan plus be available for continued intervention if needed.

 Though there is no single method of treatment that works for every addict, The River Source is confident that we can help most addicts.
 We have a full range of addiction treatment services that address all aspects of the individual: mental, physical, social, emotional, and spiritual.